 COMM 460 - Social and Nonprofit Marketing

-- To understand the fundamentals of marketing strategy within the context of a nonprofit organization.
+- Understand fundamental marketing strategy within the context of social & environmental causes.

-- To evaluate marketing & communications tactics in order to most effectively achieve a nonprofit’s mission.
+- Evaluate tactics to most effectively achieve a brand’s mission or purpose.

-- To identify key success factors for developing engaging campaigns that will help build awareness and inspire action.
+- Identify factors to help maximize awareness and inspire action.

-- To understand criteria for building win-win partnerships between nonprofits and the corporate sector.
+- Apply criteria for building win-win partnerships between the corporate and non-profit sectors